Mary Ewing-Mulligan, CWE, MW, President, Instructor

 Mary is author of Wine Style — Using Your Senses to Explore and Enjoy Wine, published by Wiley & Sons.
 She has co-authored (with her husband, Ed McCarthy) Wine For Dummies, 7th Edition and ten other wine books in the …For Dummies series.
 With well over one million copies sold since it was published in late 1995, and translations into thirty-eight languages, Wine For Dummies ranks as America’s fastest-selling wine book ever and one of its most enduring.
 Both Wine For Dummies and Italian Wine For Dummies were nominated for the James Beard Award as best wine book in their publication years.

-She frequently judges at major national and international tasting competitions and is also a regular leader of seminars at major wine events across the U.S. Mary served as president of the Institute of Masters of Wine (North America) from 2004 through 2008, and currently serves on that organization’s Board of Directors.
+She frequently judges at major national and international tasting competitions and is also a regular leader of seminars at major wine events across the U.S. Mary served as president of the Institute of Masters of Wine (North America) from 2004 through 2008, and for twenty years served on that organization’s Board of Directors.
 Her accomplishments have been featured in numerous publications, including Food & Wine magazine, The New York Times, The Wine Spectator, Newsday, and Gourmet, and she has made dozens of television appearances.
+Last year, The Pennsylvania Gazette, the alumni publication of her alma mater, University of Pennsylvania, published an in-depth profile about Mary for their January/February 2021 issue.

-Mary has been the recipient of numerous awards, most recently she was recognized as a Wine Leader by the Italian Wine & Food Institute in 2016.
+Over the years, Mary has been the recipient of numerous awards.
+Most recently she was nominated as Wine Educator of the Year for the 2020 Wine Enthusiast Wine Star Awards.
+In 2019, Mary was honored with WSET’s prestigious Lifetime Achievement Award.
+In 2016, she was recognized as a Wine Leader by the Italian Wine & Food Institute.
 Other awards include the Italian Trade Commission’s Distinguished Service award in 2009, the NYIT Gold Coast Classic Professional Excellence Award in 2009, the Champagne Pommery ‘Wine Muse’ Award in 2005, the 2003 European Wine Council Distinguished Achievement Award, and the Peter M.F.
 Sichel Award for Wine Education in 1994.

 After graduating from the University of Pennsylvania, Mary began her career at the Italian Trade Commission, where she was responsible for educating consumers across the United States about Italy’s wines.
 After eight years with the Italian government, she moved to the private sector, where she worked as a winery agent and held a senior position at PepsiCo Wines & Spirits before dedicating her career to wine education.